everestial/phase-extender/README.md

     it takes the information from several haplotype blocks from other samples that are not broken at that point.
 So, we can solve haplotype configuration for SOI (sample of interest) pretty much easily. ***Also, with paired-end read size getting increased in Illumina sequence data we can have more reliable full gene-level haplotypes for SOI.***

+    **phase-Extender** is designed to create long range haplotyes (and possible GW haplotype) using haplotype file created from multisample VCF.
+Owing to it's RBphased method which contains information from multiple SNP position, it can solve proper haplotype state even with small number of samples which is important in emerging research models. phase-Extender also provides the benefit of allowing the user to control haplotype extension by allowing fexible values in parameters `snpTh`, `minHets`, `log2Odds cut off`, `useSample`, `bed`.
+This way a user provide a more flexible means of controlling the phase extension.

    **4) Does phase-extender phase InDels ?**
     Yes, but it is conditional.
 The InDels should already be phased to a reliable haplotype block.
 That way when the haplotype is